jcharra/Entris/client/README.md

 When creating an online game you have to specify

- o the size of the game grid
+ - the size of the game grid
- o the expected number of players involved o the duck probability, ranging from 0% to 10% (cf. single player game configuration)
+ - the expected number of players involved
+ - the duck probability, ranging from 0% to 10% (cf. single player game configuration)

 Joining an online game